graphite-project/graphite-web/docs/tools.rst

   sflow2graphite utility converts sFlow to Graphite's plaintext protocol, allowing Graphite to receive sFlow metrics.

+`jmx2graphite`_
+  The easiest way to poll JMX metrics and write them to Graphite.
+This tool runs as a Docker container, polling your JMX every X seconds and writing the metrics to Graphite.
+Requires a minimum of configuration to get started.

 `jmxtrans`_
   a powerful tool that performs JMX queries to collect metrics from Java applications.
   It is requires very little configuration and is capable of sending metric data to several